redhat-openstack/website/source/uncategorized/hangouts.html.md

 ## Upcoming Hangouts

-In March (date to be determined) Flavio Percoco will be presenting on Marconi.
+March 27th, 10am EST, Flavio Percoco will be presenting on Marconi.
 Stay tuned for more information.

 ## Past Hangouts